 WHY?

 The quality of your contributions will depend on how prepared you are for the topics that will be discussed.
 To be present at a meeting and not contribute may happen, but we would like to hear from you, and we would like to materialize the value you can bring to the Council.
-If you cannot do the preparation needed to contribute in a meaningful way, please consider being a public participant and not an appointed member.

 Understand the scope of our work within the vocational rehabilitation system.